mjlocat/WeatherStation/README.md

   make
   sudo make install
   ```
+* Create MySQL or MariaDB database and database user to store the data (can be local or remote database)
+* Run the SQL statements in `create_tables.sql` on that database

 ## Installation

 * make
 * cp env.sample .env
-* Modify .env for your environment
+* Modify .env for your database environment
 * pip install dotenv-python mysql-connector

 ## Run

-* ./weatherstation 2>weatherstation.log | writetodb.py
+* ./weatherstation 2>weatherstation.log | python writetodb.py